 These offer a medical-grade academic experience and are at the pinnacle of health coach credentials.

-Because of that and the prerequisites qualifications you will have, you’ll have a higher value to offer clients, which means you can realistically charge more.
+Because of that and your prerequisite qualifications, you’ll have a higher value to offer clients, which means you can realistically charge more.

 This can also be leveraged towards higher pricing over and above what you would charge as a regular PT.

-Working as a health coach presents many opportunities in assisting with the overall health of individuals.
+Working as a health coach presents many opportunities to assist with the overall health of individuals.

-The diversity of knowledge, practical skills, and areas of application allow you to work with a decent array of population groups.
+The diversity of knowledge, practical skills, and application areas allow you to work with various population groups.

 - high cholesterol